AuBousquet/pgrouting/doc/contraction/contraction-family.rst

   * There are no incoming edges and has at least one outgoing edge.

+Operation: dead-end contraction
-Operation: Dead End Contraction ...............................................................................
+...............................................................................

 The dead end contraction will stop until there are no more dead end nodes.
-For example from the following graph where :math:`w` is the `dead end`_ node:
+For example from the following graph where :math:`w` is the `Dead-end definition`_ node:

 .. graphviz::